mayu-live/framework/klenod-plan.md

 Add short dated entries here.
 Link commits in both repositories when a milestone spans them.

+- 2026-09-06: Added the Mayu adapter for Klenod slots and opt-in event-handler references.
+The example root page and `/demos/form` now server-render through Klenod with slots, callbacks, styles, and assets present in the document.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is